-Taiwan is the first Asian country to legalize gay marriage
+Taiwan is the first place in Asia to legalize gay marriage

 A landmark ruling gives everyone – regardless of sexual preference – the right to marry